Attack of Asian store owner in Houston was hate crime, Harris County grand jury says

 Keaundra Young, 24, is charged with assaulting Jung Kim at Uptown Beauty Supply on Kuykendahl in March.

-Young could face a tougher sentence if convicted of assault because grand jurors determined she was motivated by racial bias, Harris County District Attorney Kim Ogg said.
+Young could face a tougher sentence if convicted of misdemeanor assault because grand jurors alleged she was motivated by racial bias, Harris County District Attorney Kim Ogg said.

 “Houston is a place where people look out for each other, where neighbors help neighbors,” Ogg said.
 “Allegations like this, where someone would attack and terrorize another person because of their race, is counter to the cultural diversity we embrace.”

-Note: Editor's note: The video above originally aired on March 24.